-To fulfill this NBDHE® eligibility requirement, one of the following is required: a copy of a dental hygiene program diploma or a copy of a final transcript with the conferred degree.
+To fulfill this NBDHE eligibility requirement, one of the following is required: a copy of a dental hygiene program diploma or a copy of a final transcript with the conferred degree.
 If a candidate submits an application without proof of graduation, the application will not be processed.
 Recent graduates who are retaking the examination must also provide proof of graduation.
-Proof of graduation should be emailed to nbexams@ada.org in an email that includes your DENTPIN.
+Proof of graduation should be uploaded into the 'Files' section of your account or emailed to NBexams@ADA.org in an email that includes your DENTPIN.